needle-mirror/com.unity.xr.compositionlayers/Documentation~/overview.md

 Layers are blended according to their alpha channel.
 A completely opaque area of a channel obscures the layers drawn before it.

 Some types of composition layers have a position, orientation, and size within the scene.
 The compositor draws these types of layers in the assigned order without regard to their world position.
 Thus, if you have two quad composition layers in a scene, the quad with the higher order assigned is drawn on top of the other quad even when it is behind the other quad relative to the scene cameras.

+Refer to [Change layer order](xref:xr-layers-order) for more information on managing the order of layers in your project.

+> [!NOTE]
+> Layer order is the only factor that determines how layers are stacked relative to one another.
+World-space Z-depth, camera depth, shader queue ordering, and all other standard Unity rendering rules do not influence how composition layers are stacked by the XR compositor.

 ## Types of composition layers